Australian Dictionary of Biography

 This article was published:

-Nellie Ivy Fisher (1907–1995), industrial chemist, was born on 15 October 1907 in London, fifth of six children of Francis Frederick Fisher, master jeweller, and his wife, Mary Jane, née Davis.
+Nellie Ivy Fisher (1907–1995), industrial chemist, was born on 15 October 1907 at Paddington, London, fifth of six children of Francis Frederick Fisher, master jeweller, and his wife, Mary Jane, née Davis.
 Educated at Paddington and Maida Vale High School (matriculating in 1924), Nellie studied chemistry at the Imperial College of Science and Technology, University of London (BSc, 1929), where she was president (1928–29) of the Imperial College Women’s Association.
 She undertook a further year of postgraduate research with Harry Lister Riley, for which she received the Diploma of Imperial College.

 Fisher was employed in 1930 by Photographic Plates and Paper Ltd, a division of Ilford Research Laboratories, where she was a research assistant to Dr Frances Mary Hamer.
 In 1934 she followed Hamer to Kodak Ltd at Harrow, where the two undertook research into the preparation and properties of cyanine dyes, the substances that provide spectral sensitivity and were important in the development of colour photography.
 The partnership was fruitful, resulting in several research publications and patents.
 As an external candidate of the University of London, Fisher completed a doctoral thesis (PhD, 1938) entitled ‘New Methods of Preparation and Some New Dyes of the Cyanine Series.’